GeoMOER/moer-base-r/docs/units/_unit04/unit04-01_Intro.md

 *You will learn how to access the indices.*

 <!--more-->
+In the previous unit, you got an idea of how to address some elements of an object.
+Let's take a closer look now.
 At the end of this unit you should know how to

 * find
 * address and
 * change

-specific datum in vectors, lists, matrices and data.frames.
+specific data in vectors, lists, matrices and data.frames.

 ## Comments?
 You can leave comments below if you have questions or remarks about any of the text or code in this unit.